sustainabu/OpenData_Saint_Paul/README.md

   - As a **Frogtown community member and local superhero**, I provide free analysis to my local community.

 7) **Commissions/ Support:**
-  - If you want a similar analysis on any of the reports on your local community in Saint Paul or elsewhere, please send me an email at anayeem1@gmail.com.
+  - If you want a similar analysis on any of the reports on your local community in Saint Paul or elsewhere, please send me an [email](mailto:anayeem1@gmail.com?Subject=Open-Data%20Commission:).
 We can negotiate prices.
-On the email subject-line, please write: "Open-Data".
 Any completed projects will be added into the open-data repository.
   - I'm a strong component of grassroots democracy and critical of capitalism.
 To reduce the financial temptation of sponsors, consider donating to me at Patreon (not set up yet)